-When you do this, the post will automatically be redistributed to your subscribers.
-However, the publication date and time will not change, so the post’s link and position in the timeline will stay the same.
+When you do this, the post will automatically be redistributed to your blog subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in the timeline will stay the same.

-Tip: If you want a republished post to show up first on your site, you can always make it “sticky” …
+Tip: If you want a republished post to show up first on your site, you can just make it “sticky” …

 Learn more about making posts sticky here:

-If you’ve scheduled a WordPress post to publish in the future, but changed your mind and want to publish it immediately, simply return to the Edit Post page for your scheduled post.
+If you’ve scheduled a blog post to publish in the future, but then change your mind and want to publish it immediately, simply return to the Edit Post page for your scheduled post.

-In the Publish feature, click on the “Edit” link next to the date you have scheduled your blog post to publish:
+In the Publish section, click on the “Edit” link next to the date your post is scheduled for publishing:

 (Click the ‘OK’ button to set your new date and time settings)